fdarbeha-amd-com/ryzen-ai-documentation/docs/ryzen_ai_libraries.rst

   chdir samples

-Specify location of OpenCV libraries
+Specify the location of OpenCV libraries
 ====================================
 Ryzen AI CVML library samples make use of OpenCV, so set an environment variable to let the build scripts know where to find OpenCV. ::